nicolasochem/tzip/proposals/tzip-12/tzip-12.md

-FA2 does NOT specify an interface for mint and burn operations; however, if an FA2 token contract implements mint and burn operations, it MUST enforce the same permission logic applied to the token transfer operation.
+FA2 does NOT specify an interface for mint and burn operations; however, if an FA2 token contract implements mint and burn operations, it MUST enforce the same rules and logic applied to the token transfer operation.
 Mint and burn can be considered special cases of the transfer.

 #### `balance_of`